bob-tm/ha-psu-chargers/Sinilink/readme.md

 # Device
 I have Sinilink sk150x with original case.
 It requres some modifications to work much better.
-I think this yaml should work with any Sinilink PSU
+I think this yaml can work with any Sinilink PSU with minimal modifications.

+# Hardware
+Connector is jst 1.25mm

+I'm using an ESP32-C3 with RX, TX, GND, and 5V connected.
+My setup also includes an optional button and LED.
+I added a 220µF capacitor to the 5V line, which massively reduced power noise, especially while the fan is running.

 # Cooling
 The unit has two fans, but the second one doesn’t work properly.
 It is connected to a separate board and takes too long to trigger.